ollycassidy13/oh-my-xilinx/README.md

 --------------
 Tested to work on Ubuntu 14.04 64b and Vivado 2015.4 toolchain.
 Older Xilinx releases are also supported using other scripts in the folder "xilinxcompile.sh", etc.

-Thanks: This git repository is inspired by oh-my-zsh
+#Thanks: This git repository is inspired by oh-my-zsh
-Author: Nachiket Kapre (nachiket@ieee.org)
+#Contact: Nachiket Kapre (nachiket@ieee.org)